 But the game had been downloaded by millions of Japanese gamers hungry for more Octopath, so maybe that’s a sign it’s worth checking out?

-For us who currently live outside of Japan, we will finally get an official release on July 27, 2022.
-Literally days away!
+For us who currently live outside of Japan, we finally got an official release on July 27, 2022.

 Presumably, it will also be a free mobile game, which means it can also be played on any one of the 7 Best Android Handheld Games Consoles.

 I am not a big fan of mobile games, and I will definitely be annoyed if they keep asking me to buy stuff… But I’ll make it work.

 It is pretty cool to know that at the time of writing this article there are a handful of 2.5d games that have recently come out, and a project directly connected to Octopath Traveler coming in less than a week!
 Talk about good timing.

 Anthony has been a video game lover ever since he can remember.
 He became a fulltime nomad in 2018, living throughout most of Asia.
 He focused his passion in retro gaming and began creating a game for the Game Boy Color while living in Nara, Japan during the 2020 pandemic.
 He is now in Chiang Mai, Thailand, where he spends most of his time gaming, going on long walks and meeting as many stray dogs as possible.